-The analysis results show that most of the areas are dominated by medium and high potential areas (Fig. 4), with climate regulations affecting 16.489.64 hectares (49.15%) and 9.149.50 hectares (27.27%), respectively.
+The analysis results show that most of the areas are dominated by medium and high potential areas (Fig. 4), with climate regulations affecting 16,489.64 hectares (49.15%) and 9,149.50 hectares (27.27%), respectively.
 The distribution area of the high potential is located in Komodo Island, so the island has a good climate regulation function.
-The value of the ecosystem services climate regulation benefit is climate stability with a value of 1.259.530.74 USD.
+The value of the ecosystem services climate regulation benefit is climate stability with a value of 1,259,530.74 USD.
 This value is calculated based on a forest area of 6,707 hectares, and the value of carbon absorption is 3.64 USD.
 This carbon absorption will have an impact on local climate change in the KNP, especially on Padar Island and Komodo Island.
 The valuation of climate regulating ecosystem services is based on land use changes from forest to non-forest.
 Forest loss due to land conversion is calculated and used as the basis for determining the value of climate regulating ecosystem services.
-In 2013, the determined value is USD 1.374.897.03 per year, this value continues to decrease until in 2045 the value reaches USD 1.126.652.16 per year.
+In 2013, the determined value is USD 1,374,897.03 per year, this value continues to decrease until in 2045 the value reaches USD 1,126,652.16 per year.

-3.1.7.
-Ecosystem services of primary production
+319 3.1.5 Ecosystem Services of Primary Production

-Areas with very high potential (Fig. 4) for primary production ecosystem services are strongly influenced by the presence of terrestrial and aquatic vegetation.
-Forested areas with their diverse vegetation play an important role as a medium for oxygen production and as a habitat for species.
-On Komodo Island, forest cover is widespread, making it an area for oxygen production and providing good habitat for species with very high potential primary production in the KNP.
-The denser the vegetation in a forested area, the better it produces oxygen and provides habitat for species.
-The distribution of areas with very high potential for primary production ecosystem services is about 6.133.87 hectares (18.28%) in Komodo Island, so the island fulfils the function of oxygen production and providing good habitat for species in the KNP.
+Areas with very high potential (Fig. 4) for primary production ecosystem services are strongly 320 321 influenced by the presence of terrestrial and aquatic vegetation.
+Forested areas with their diverse 322 vegetation play an important role as a medium for oxygen production and as a habitat for species.
+323 On Komodo Island, forest cover is widespread, making it an area for oxygen production and 324 providing good habitat for species with very high potential primary production in the KNP.
+The 325 denser the vegetation in a forested area, the better it produces oxygen and provides habitat for 326 species.
+The distribution of areas with very high potential for primary production ecosystem 327 services is about 6,133.87 hectares (18.28%) in Komodo Island, so the island fulfils the function 328 of oxygen production and providing good habitat for species in the KNP.
+329 Primary production ecosystem services include carbon sequestration or absorption and storage.

-Primary production ecosystem services include carbon sequestration or absorption and storage.
 Carbon absorption and storage on Komodo and Padar islands is calculated based on forest area and other vegetation.
 The map of land use changes on Komodo and Padar islands from 2013 to 2021 and projections of forest area in 2045 show a decrease in forest area.
 This condition is caused by the effects of land clearing, land conversion, and forest fires on vegetation loss and/or destruction, litter loss, and reduced soil quality.
 All of these causes affect the process of carbon sequestration and also affect the value of ecosystem services, especially primary production ecosystem services.
-Oxygen calculations were performed for forest, savanna, and coral reef areas (Table 4).
-This area is the location of the use zone for tourist activities.
-In general, coral reefs contribute the most to oxygen levels.
-Coral reefs have the greatest oxygen potential compared to forests and savannas.
-About 80% of the world's oxygen is derived from aquatic environments such as plankton and coral reefs.
-The availability of oxygen on Padar and Komodo islands is one of the most important factors in promoting tourism.
-Based on the analysis results in early 2013, the valuation of ecosystem services of primary production was 13.991.02.975.44 USD per year, in 2045 the value is only 1.146.487.596.89 USD per year.